danielchyeh/Sequence_Labeling/README.md

 should be downloaded from kaggle https://www.kaggle.com/c/hw1-timit/data (created by class MLDS2017, NTU)

 [output filename]
-a .csv file which will show the result of prediction
+a .csv file which shows the result of prediction